nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 # Merge Request Performance Guidelines

+Each new introduced merge request **must be performant by default**.

 To ensure a merge request does not negatively impact performance of GitLab _every_ merge request **must** adhere to the guidelines outlined in this document.
 There are no exceptions to this rule unless specifically discussed